replicatedhq/troubleshoot.sh/docs/source/collect/dns.md

 ## Included resources

-When this collector is executed, it includes the following files in a support bundle:
+When this collector is executed, it includes the following file in a support bundle:

 ### `/dns/[collector-name]`